The 10 best day trips from Manchester by train

 6. Distance from Manchester:

-Around 13 miles to Greenfield Station, from there, most areas of the National Park are reachable by the excellent bus service.
+Around 10 miles to Greenfield station.
+From there, most areas of the National Park are reachable by the excellent bus service.

 How to get there:

-Train from Manchester Piccadilly (approx. 30 mins), Manchester Victoria (approx. 40 mins), or Manchester Oxford Road (approx. 45 mins).
+Train from Manchester Piccadilly to Greenfield (approx. 20 mins), Manchester Victoria to Greenfield (approx. 20 mins), or Manchester Oxford Road to Greenfield (approx. 35 mins with a change at Manchester Piccadilly).

 Why go?